truth table: Binary Operations 1

 never returns True

-is the opposite (Logical Negation) of Tautology which always returns True
+is the Logical Negation (NOT) of Tautology which always returns True

 and

-1 logic statement has been written with and, another was written both.
+One logic statement has been written with and, another was written both and and not.

 return |